 The College of Staten Island has been hammered by the NCAA for what it referred to as “lack of institutional control,” the organization announced today.

-The program’s former swim coach, Oleg Soloviev, has been accused of violating NCAA rules in recruitment of former athletes.
+The program’s former swim coach, Oleg Soloviev, has been accused of violating NCAA rules in recruitment of foreign athletes.
 Among the violations, according to the NCAA, is helping four student-athletes arrange off-campus housing, including signing leases on behalf of two-student athletes; allowing one student-athlete to stay in the coach’s home; and providing statement of financial support for students to obtain visas.

 He is also said to have “arranged for three student-athletes to obtain their lifeguard recertifications through a recertification course at reduced costs, even though none of the three student-athletes were certified lifeguards before the recertification course,” the official press release said.